JJBR13/Justin-Brown-milestone-project-two/README.md

 - This project was created through GitHub:
  1. Locating repository, clicking on the "New" button.
  2. Selecting the relevant template:  "Code-Institute-Org/gitpod-full-template"
- 3. Adding the repository name "Justin-Brown-milestone-project-one".
+ 3. Adding the repository name "JJustin-Brown-milestone-project-two".
  4. Clicking the button "Create repository".

 - Adding the Chrome extension "GitPod" created an online coding platform, enabling the use of bash terminals throughout the project.
 The below "git commands" were used: